National Recruitment 2023

 The ICM National Recruitment Office manages specialty recruitment to ICM training posts.
 The Faculty provides support to this process.
 The numbers of available posts in each specialty is controlled nationally by NHS England and the devolved nations' NHS administrations.

-Information on how to apply, the national recruitment timeline, and applicant guidance and other useful information can be found on the NHS Health Education West Midlands website.
+Information on how to apply, the national recruitment timeline, and applicant guidance and other useful information can be found on the ICMNRO website.

 Key Updates - Here are some of the key updates that applicants and trainers should be aware of with regards to ICM national recruitment.